 - Inspect and review all educational records.

 - Request an amendment to educational records.

 - Control the disclosure of personally identifiable information contained in educational records.

 - File a complaint with the U.S. Dept. of Education.

 - Know what items are assigned as directory information.

 - Designate directory information as confidential.

-I have read and understand my rights as a student under the Family Education Rights and Privacy Act of 1974 (FERPA).
+I have read and understand my rights as a student under the Family Education Rights and Privacy Act of 1974 (as amended).

 By providing Proxy Access to your student record, you do NOT forfeit any of these rights.
 However, you should only provide Proxy Access to individuals you trust to safeguard your information.
 It is recommended that you do not provide this access to any individual who does not require the access for a specific business purpose.